Central points of the double heptagon translation surface are not connection points: Background

 \section{Background}

-A \emph{translation surface} $(X,\omega)$ is a real genus $g$ surface $X$ with an atlas $\omega$ such that all transition functions are translations, except on a finite set of singularities $\Sigma$, and a privileged direction.
-Alternatively, it can be seen as a surface obtained from a polygon by gluing pairs of parallel opposite sides by translation with a privileged direction.
+A \emph{translation surface} $(X,\omega)$ is a real compact genus $g$ surface $X$ with an atlas $\omega$ such that all transition functions are translations except on a finite set of singularities $\Sigma$, along with a distinguished direction.
+Alternatively, it can be seen as a surface obtained from a finite collection of polygons embedded in $\CC$ by gluing pairs of parallel opposite sides by translation.
 We get a surface $X$ with a flat metric and a finite number of singularities.
 We define $X' = X - \Sigma$, which inherits the translation structure of $X$ and defines a Riemannian structure on $X'$.
-Therefore, we have notions of geodesics, length, angle, geodesic flow (called directional flow).
-Orbits of the directional flow meeting singularities are called \emph{separatrices}, and \emph{saddle connections} if they meet singularities in both directions.
+Therefore, we have notions of geodesics, length, angle, and geodesic flow (called directional flow).
+This allows us make the following definitions, which will be useful in section 4.

-An \emph{affine diffeomorphism of $X$} is a homeomorphism $f : X \to X$ that restricts to a diffeomorphism of $X'$ of constant derivative.
-The derivative of $f$ is then a $2\times2$ matrix of determinant $1$, since $f$ preserves area.
-The group of all derivatives of affine diffeomorphisms of $X$ is called the \emph{Veech group} and is denoted by $SL(X)$.
-Veech groups have been studied extensively by W.A.~Veech in \cite{Ve89}, who showed in particular that they are discrete subgroups of $\SL$.